VladimirMarkelov/ttdl/README.md

 If a non-option starts with `+` or `@`, the option is considered as a filter by project or context respectively.
 Command line can contain as many projects and contexts as needed.
 In this case, all items of the same group are combined with OR.
 Example: if you execute `ttdl list +myproj +demo @docs`, it displays all todos that belongs to either `myproj` or `demo`, and have `docs` context.

 If the first non-option word contains only digits and dash character, it is treated as a single ID(only digits) or ID range(digits with a dash) or ID list(numbers separated with comma).
 ID is 1-based: a number between 1 and the number of todos in the entire list.
-It is OK to use ID out of that range: IDs that greater than the number of todos or lower than 1 are skipped.
-So, e.g, if you want to remove all todos starting from 10th todo, you can run the command `ttdl remove 10-999999 -a` - `-a` to delete both completed and incomplete todos.
+It is OK to use ID out of that range: IDs that are greater than the number of todos or lower than 1 are skipped.
+So, e.g., if you want to remove all todos starting from 10th todo, you can run the command `ttdl remove 10-999999 -a` - `-a` to delete both completed and incomplete todos.

 The second non-option(or the first one if ID range is not defined) is a subject.
 Subject's usage depends on command: